Tempetas/kyscript/README.md

 The interpreter ignores any lines with text where the first word isn't an opcode.
 Thus, for example this README can be executed, though I wouldn't recommend using this quirk.

-The A register is often used by internal functions.

 `PRINT`: prints the value
 ```